Caspar Tsui

+Tsui used to be a columnist for the opinion section of Ming Pao.
+In February 2023, he participated in a TV program "Table For Three And More" as a guest host.
+From April 3, 2023, Tsui serves as the Secretariat - Executive Director of The Federation of Hong Kong Hotel Owners Limited.

+On June 23, 2023, Tsui was elected as Non-Club-Linked Director of The Football Association of Hong Kong China, and his term of office will end in 2027.

 Early life

 Tsui graduated in social sciences from the University of Ottawa and holds a Master of Business Administration degree from the University of Manchester.
 He worked at several banks including HSBC in Canada, Bank of Montreal, Merrill Lynch and American Express Bank before becoming an investment services manager at Hang Seng Bank.
 He stepped into politics in 2006 when he joined the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), the largest pro-Beijing party in Hong Kong.
 He was the vice-chairman of its youth branch, the Young DAB, from 2007 to 2008.